How to get rid of mealybugs on orchids is a question I often get.

 The warm temperatures and short time will be sufficient to either drown any hitchhiking mealybugs attached to the roots or knock any lingering eggs loose into the water.

 After soaking the roots, gently shake them and leave them to air dry for a little while.

 As it is drying, prepare the new container by wiping it down with rubbing alcohol (70% isopropyl).

 Before repotting the orchid in the freshly sterilized potting mix, inspect the roots for damage and prune off any rotted roots.

-If you’re unsure about how to cut orchid roots, it is straightforward.
-Start by disinfecting your pruners or scissors, inspect the roots for soft brown patches.
+It is straightforward if you’re unsure how to cut orchid roots.
+After disinfecting your pruners or scissors, inspect the roots for soft brown patches.

 Those are rotted.
 To cut them off, make the cuts diagonally.

 Once finished pruning the roots, spray them with hydrogen peroxide (3%) solution.

 Repot your orchid in diatomaceous earth (DE) through the potting mix.

 The sharpness will take care of any lingering eggs that did manage to survive your attempts at sterilization.